CDBG Home Repair Grant Program

 - Lead-based paint testing will be performed for each home that receives a home repair grant.

 The program is available citywide; however, priority will be given to households in the Violet Bank-Flora Hill, Shepherd Stadium, Westover-Snead, Toll House.
-Priority will also be given to first-time applicants, low-income households, persons who are elderly or disabled, and those that need repairs that constitute an emergency.
+Priority will also be given to first-time applicants, low-income households, persons who are elderly or have a disability, and those that need repairs that constitute an emergency.

 In order to be eligible for this grant, homeowners must be at or below 80% of the area median income.
 Income and assets will be verified before a home repair contract is issued.
 The total household income based on the number of people living in the home, cannot exceed the following: